HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 the manifest has the expected schema version and that referenced output files exist.
 The HTML report is intentionally derived from the manifest and its declared artifacts; it should not become a second source of truth.

+Downstream workflows should receive the manifest path, not a copied catalog path.
+This keeps site-selection output naming, review artifacts and later catalog schema additions behind one stable contract.
+The end-to-end dry-run examples in `examples/projects/18_site_selection_to_testbed/` show the same manifest feeding a generic `testbed` plan and a `regional_lab` plan.